-Contents insurance covers the items you'd take with you if you move, things like:
+Contents insurance covers the items you'd take with you if you move:

 - Electrical items